dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 McGill University listing of courses and programs.

-* Tens of thousands of students hit the site at the same time
+* Thousands of students hit the site at the same time
 * Search-driven UI, can't depend on caching
 * Performance is critical!